telehash/telehash.github.io/protocol.md

 The inner packet's required values are defined as:

    * `from` - the fingerprints of the public keys defining the sending hashname, called it's `parts`
-   * `line` - the unique id the recipient must use for sending any line packets, 16 random bytes hex encoded
+   * `line` - the unique id the recipient must use for sending any line packets, 16 random bytes lower case hex encoded
    * `at` - an integer timestamp of when the line was initiated, used to verify another incoming open request is newer based on the last received `at`

-The inner packet may also contain a BODY that is the `key` for the Cipher Set being used.
+The inner packet must also contain a BODY that is the binary `key` for the Cipher Set being used.

-An `open` is always triggered by the creation of a channel to a hashname, such that when a channel generates it's first packet the switch recognizes that a line doesn't exist yet or may be expired/invalid and attempts to create a new line.
+An `open` is always triggered by the creation of a channel to a hashname, such that when a channel generates it's first packet the switch recognizes that a line doesn't exist yet.
 The initiating channel logic is internally responsible for any retransmission of it's own packets, and those retransmissions are the source of re-triggering the sending of any `open` requests.

-When a new line is initiated the switch must also store a local timestamp at that time and send that same value as the `at` in any open request.
+When a new line is initiated the switch must also store a local timestamp at that time and send that same value as the `at` in any subsequent open request for that line.
 This enables the recipient to recognize retransmissions of the same line initiation request, as well as detect when an open is generated for a new line as it will have a newer `at` value relative to the existing one.
 Any subsequent opens with matching or older `at` values must be ignored.

+A switch may have an existing line but believe that the recipient might not have the line open anymore (such as if it reset, has been idle more than 60 seconds, or there's a new incoming `connect` from the other hashname, etc).
+In this state it should re-send the same open packet for the current line again, allowing the recipient to re-open the line if so.

+If a new open request is validated and there's an existing line, when the new open contains a new `line` id then the recipient must reset all existing channels and any session state for that hashname as it signifies a complete reset/restart.
+If the new open contains the same/existing line id as a previous one, it is simply a request to recalculate the line encryption keys but not reset any existing channel state.

 <a name="line" />
 ### `line` - Packet Encryption